"Examinations and Proctors" contains the following main sections:

 Although some courses allow you to use a textbook during proctored examinations, you will not be allowed to use any other sources of information, whether hard copy or electronic, during the examination.
 Unless otherwise stated, you may not take a laptop, tablet, smartphone, or any other type of computer or computing device, electronic-communications, playback, or recording device with you to an examination.

 If you are found using unauthorized materials during the exam, you will receive an F on the test.
 In addition, any attempt to copy or remove from the test site information contained on the test will result in a failing test grade.
-Such actions may possibly warrant action by the College's Ethics Committee as well.
+Such actions may possibly warrant action by the University's Ethics Committee as well.

 The Online Proctor Service (OPS) offers you the convenience of taking exams from your home computer.
 Through this service, you no longer need to travel to an approved proctor